EastonThewes/taren/Campaigns/Campaign 1/Session Notes/001_20251209 - The First Meeting.md

 Shortly after Moses's arrival we're introduced to [[Nahlir]] where he insulted the ale and spit on the counter.
 After this Nahlir scanned the tavern and made his way over to a table with [[Kol Badar]], who was sitting alone and researching a map that was sprawled over the table.
 Nahlir tried to introduce Kol to some of his wares, one being a topple less top that could spin forever.
 Kol did not seem amused by this.
 Kol and Nahlir both shared their coincidence that they are both outsiders to this town.

-Suddenly the door the Valley's Rest bursts open, with a drenched [[Ethel Baines]] standin
+Suddenly the door the Valley's Rest bursts open, with a drenched [[Ethel Baines]] standing in the doorway.
+Shocked, Ethel enters the tavern, speaking that her son, [[Tomas Baines]] had went into [[The Mountain's Spite]], after being dared by some other children.
+She pleas for anyone to help her.
+Moses speaks to Carrick about helping her, mentioning the sign that he saw, and the both of them agree to help her.
+Nahlir convinces Kol to help out, citing that maybe the dungeon might have some of the answers he was looking for about those orcs he spoke about.